After bankruptcy sale, Jacksonville Beach Salt Life apparel store ‘temporarily closed’

 The notice for Salt Life’s store at 240 S. Third St. in Jacksonville Beach said it has eight employees.

-A sign on the door at Salt Live's store at 240 S. 3rd St. in Jacksonville Beach says it is temporarily closed.
+A sign on the door Sept.
+19 at Salt Life's store at 240 S. Third St. in Jacksonville Beach said it was temporarily closed.

 Photo by Mark Basch